 Fillmore and Western S-6 1059, ex.
 Ventura County 9, exx.
 Southern Pacific 1226, nee Southern Pacific 1059, built by American Locomotive Company in 1956.

-Coupling up the engine to our train.
-I then saw that Chris Parker had made it to Fillmore and joined the line for train boarding and soon Robin, then Bob and Chris arrived.
+Coupling the engine to our train.
+I then saw that my friend Chris Parker had arrived and joined the line for boarding and soon Robin, then Bob and Chris arrived.

-The last car was loaded first then the train was backed into the station so the rest of us could board.
-The four of us rode in the open car behind the steam engine.
-This was going to be fun!
+The last car was boarded first then the train reversed into the station so the rest of the passengers could board.
+The four of us rode in the open car behind the steam engine which we were looking forward to!

 Looking back toward Fillmore.

-Chesapeake and Ohio dome car 1851 "Chamberlin Dome" built by Budd in 1948, currently "Starlight Romance".
+Chesapeake and Ohio dome car 1851 "Chamberlin Dome"m built by Budd in 1948, currently "Starlight Romance".

 Southern Pacific Business Car 99 "Houston" built by Pullman in 1926.